 UX/UI challenge in detail

 The most significant UI challenge in this project was the diverse nature of the products, their content and how they could be booked.
 Expressing how important it was that users were presented with a consistent UI and intuitive UX despite the diversity.
-I outlined an design system that elegantly delivered information and booking options into a core object that was extended as necessary depending on the level of listing information and booking process required.
-For example a complex listing such as a hotel room displaying availability used the same object at the core as a simple business directory listing.
+I outlined an design system that elegantly delivered information and booking options into a core components that were extended as necessary depending on the level of listing information and booking process required.
+For example a complex listing such as a hotel room displaying availability used the same component at the core as a simple business directory listing.

 The redevelopment was a huge success.
 Ultimately I developed a design system that exceeded stakeholder expectations but more importantly reduced bounce rate and increased sales through the site.